JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7903 days**.

-And here is a just a random fact -  **The desert tortoise can live without having to drink any water.
-It extracts the water it needs from the vegetation it eats**.
+And here is a just a random fact -  **Watermelons are a popular gift to bring to a host in China or Japan**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)